Hars15kth/--qml-cybersecurity-hybrid---/README.md

 * selected operating thresholds;
 * experiment metadata.

-The precomputed-embedding architecture separates representation generation from classifier optimisation, allowing the decision-layer experiments to be reproduced without recomputing the full nonlinear map.
+The precomputed-embedding architecture separates representation generation from classifier optimisation.
+This allows the decision-layer experiments to be reproduced without recomputing the complete nonlinear map.

 ## Research Objective